apex/up/docs/07-guides.md

 Up Pro provides additional features which are not available in the open-source version, such as encrypted environment variables, alerting support and more.

-First sign in to the platform with the following command, you'll receive an email for confirmation.
+First sign into the platform with the following command, you'll receive an email for confirmation.

 ```
 $ up account login